 The Mango Season by Amulya Malladi – India

-I’ve read this book while I was on vacation in Vietnam for the first time, without any relation to the country.
-However, the book is all about passion and controversy, cultural differences, and traditions that are still stuck in modern days of Indian society.
+It is all about passion and controversy, cultural differences, and traditions that are still stuck in modern Indian society.

-An Indian girl from the upper cast studying in the US traveling home during the mango season to inform her family about her desire to marry an American.
+An Indian girl from the upper cast studying in the US travels home during the mango season to inform her family about her desire to marry an American.

 Out of Africa by Isak Dinesen – Nairobi, Kenya

-Isak Dinesen’s memoir of her years spent in Africa, on a coffee plantation in the hills near Nairobi, Kenya.
+Isak Dinesen’s memoir is about her years spent in Africa on a coffee plantation in the hills near Nairobi, Kenya.
 If the title sounds familiar, it might be because a movie starring Merryl Streep was made based on the novel.

 “Perhaps he knew, as I did not, that the Earth was made round so that we would not see too far down the road.”